Observing hyperfine interactions of NV centers in diamond in an advanced quantum teaching lab: Experiments

 \subsection{Magnetic field dependence}

 We start by measuring the ODMR spectrum of the diamond sample as a function of magnetic field $B_0$.
-The faces of the CVD diamond chip are oriented along the $\langle100\rangle$ directions and the four orientations of \nv centers are along the [111], [1$\bar{1}\bar{1}$], [$\bar{1}1\bar{1}$], and [$\bar{1}\bar{1}1$] directions [see also the inset of Fig.~\ref{fig2}(a)].
+The faces of the CVD diamond chip are oriented along the $\langle100\rangle$ directions and the four orientations of \nv centers are along the [111], [1$\bar{1}\bar{1}$], [$\bar{1}1\bar{1}$], and [$\bar{1}\bar{1}1$] directions (see Fig.~\ref{figOrientation}).
 The $B_1$ field created by the printed-circuit-board antenna is applied along the [001] direction, and therefore perpendicular to the sample surface.
 The $B_0$ field created by the coils of the electromagnet is applied parallel to the sample surface.
 By rotating the CVD sample on the sample holder, different $B_0$ directions with respect to the crystallographic axes can be created.
-More specifically, when the sample is mounted in a square orientation (i.e., like \Square) the $B_0$ field acts along the [100] direction.
-This results in all four \nv orientations experiencing the same effective angle between their \nv axes and $B_0$ and having the same two ODMR frequencies [compare Fig.~\ref{fig2}(a) -- inset].
-However, when the sample is mounted in a diamond orientation (i.e., like \BigDiamondshape) the $B_0$ field acts along the [110] direction, resulting in the same effective angle for the [111] and [$\bar{1}\bar{1}1$], and the [1$\bar{1}\bar{1}$] and [$\bar{1}1\bar{1}$] orientations, respectively, and a total of four ODMR frequencies.
-In order to lift the degeneracy of all four \nv orientations and see eight different transitions appear, $B_0$ needs to be rotated out of the sample plane.
+More specifically, when the sample is mounted in a square orientation [i.e., like \Square, as shown in Fig.~\ref{figOrientation}(a)] the $B_0$ field acts along the [100] direction.
+This results in all four \nv orientations experiencing the same effective angle between their \nv axes and $B_0$ and having the same two ODMR frequencies.
+However, when the sample is mounted in a diamond orientation [i.e., like \BigDiamondshape, as shown in Fig.~\ref{figOrientation}(b)] the $B_0$ field acts along the [110] direction, resulting in the same effective angle for the [111] and [$\bar{1}\bar{1}1$], and the [1$\bar{1}\bar{1}$] and [$\bar{1}1\bar{1}$] orientations, respectively, and a total of four ODMR frequencies.
+In order to lift the degeneracy of all four \nv orientations and see eight different transitions appear, $B_0$ needs to be additionally rotated out of the sample plane.

 We mount our sample roughly in the diamond orientation (i.e., like \BigDiamondshape), i.e., with $B_0$ directed along the [110] direction, however, we introduce a slight misalignment and let the students work out the exact orientation of the magnetic field.
-They can achieve this by recording $B_0$-dependent ODMR spectra and mapping the observed splittings onto the calculated transition energies from Hamiltonian ${\cal H_{\rm S}}$ (Eq.~\ref{eq_HS}) using matlab.
+They can achieve this by recording $B_0$-dependent ODMR spectra and mapping the observed splittings onto the calculated transition energies from Hamiltonian ${\cal H_{\rm S}}$ (Eq.~\ref{eq_HS}) using Matlab.